Gropius Bau

 A Vibrant Place for Enganging with Art and Each Other

-Located in the centre of Berlin, Gropius Bau is an internationally renowned institution that stages large-scale exhibitions and performances by contemporary artists.
-Its diverse events focus on exchange and discussion, bringing together local and global perspectives.
+Located in the centre of Berlin, Gropius Bau is a lively place to encounter art and each other.
+The internationally renowned institution is part of the Berliner Festspiele and stages large-scale exhibitions and performances by contemporary artists, offering new perspectives on our present.